 Incorporated in 1991 and located at the northern edge of the Southwest planning area, the City of Murrieta is a mixture of rural residential and equestrian estates interspersed with an array of planned residential developments.
-As of 20093, the City of Murrieta encompassed 33.6 square miles 18,579 acres with an estimated population of 100,714 38,978 and 34,293 12,513 households.
-As of 2003, Murrieta's sphere of influence encompasses approximately 8.3 square miles.
-10,065 acres, primarily in the Antelope/French Valley.
-The City subsequently annexed the community of Murrieta Hot Springs westerly of Winchester Road.
+As of 2009, the City of Murrieta encompassed 33.6 square miles with an estimated population of 100,714 and 34,293 households.
+Murrieta's sphere of influence encompasses approximately 8.3 square miles.

 As with Temecula, Murrieta's sphere of influence extends north between State Route 79 and the city limits all the way to the northerly boundary of the Southwest planning area.
-The remaining portion of Murrieta's sphere of influence is predominantly characterized by a mix of rural, residential, commercial and rural residential land uses in character with the potential for predominantly suburban and estate residential development.
+The remaining portion of Murrieta's sphere of influence is characterized by a mix of rural, residential, commercial and rural residential land uses.